-Deduplication, available as of CollectiveAccess version 1.7, is only available as a command line utility, and as part of the Replication protocol.
+As of CollectiveAccess version 1.7, deduplication is only available as a command line utility, and as part of the Replication protocol.

 To run deduplication by hand, there’s a script in caUtils.
 It has one mandatory, and one optional, parameter:

 -t / --tables a table or list of tables to run the duplicate records report for.
 Lists are separated by commas or semicolons -d actually merge and delete duplicate records.
 Default is false

 To generate a report, run the script without -d: